Dresden Airport: Public transport

 The airport is in the Verkehrsverbund Oberelbe's Dresden tariff zone, as is central Dresden.
-A single ticket (currently priced at €2.40) is valid on the S-Bahn, trams and buses within that zone.
+A single ticket is valid on the S-Bahn, trams and buses within that zone.
 Other tariff zones cover the surrounding towns as far as Meißen and the Czech border.
 Tickets can be purchased at ticket vending machines in the station, at the bus stop, or at the airport information desk on the Arrivals level of the terminal.

 Road transport

 Dresden Airport is around 9 km north of the centre of Dresden.
 The direct journey, on city streets, takes about 20 minutes.

 The airport is served by an adjacent junction on the A4 Autobahn, which by-passes central Dresden on its route from Aachen, on the Dutch border, to Görlitz, on the Polish border.
 Junctions in the Dresden area connect the A4 to the A13, to Berlin, and the A17, to the Czech border and Prague.

 The airport has a multi-storey car park with approximately 1,500 spaces, connected to the terminal building by a glass-covered pedestrian bridge.
 Additionally, there are three long-stay car parks, and a short-stay car park right next to the terminal access.